akashjindal26/rws/README.md

 codingTest project step to run the codes.

-Below is the funcation which requires two parameters String ARRAY and Output ArrayType value ('alphaArray', 'numericArray', 'alphaNumericArray' ,'specialArray') splitArray(mixedArray, ValueType)
+Below is the function which requires two parameters String ARRAY and Output ArrayType value ('alphaArray', 'numericArray', 'alphaNumericArray' ,'specialArray') splitArray(mixedArray, ValueType)

 for example :-